Vitamix 48 oz Stainless Steel Container

 |---|---|---|

-A drop-in stainless steel container that fits all full-size Vitamix motor bases, sold as the plastic-jar alternative to Vitamix's standard Tritan containers.
-Because you cannot see the blend, it trades visibility for a steel jar wall and steel blades.
-It ships with a Tritan lid and a plastic low-profile tamper.
-Buying it addresses the biggest microplastic concern (the Tritan jar being scoured by the blades) but does not eliminate plastic contact entirely.
+A drop-in 48 oz stainless steel container that fits all full-size Vitamix motor bases, sold as the alternative to Vitamix's standard Tritan containers.
+Because the jar is opaque steel, you cannot watch the blend the way you can through a clear jar.
+It ships with a Tritan lid and a low-profile tamper for pushing thick mixes down into the blades.

 Pros